-Broner, without a win for three and a half years, is ready to get back to it in the super-lightweight division.
+Without a win for three and a half years, Broner is ready to get back to it in the super-lightweight division.

-After spending further time away to concentrate on his rap career, Broner will be pushing for clashes with the likes of Jose Ramirez, Viktor Postol, Josh Taylor, and Regis Prograis.
+After spending additional time away to concentrate on his rap career, Broner will be pushing for clashes with the likes of Jose Ramirez, Viktor Postol, Josh Taylor, and Regis Prograis.

 “I thought a b—- n—- at 140 said sum,” stated Broner with intent.

 The news of Broner’s comeback has already interested Prograis’ handler Lou DiBella.

 Broner and Prograis have a history and could be a major reason ‘The Problem’ is aiming somewhere between 140 and 147 for his next outing.

 Prograis can still make 140 but has ambitions himself of beginning to move up.

 A recent fight with Maurice Hooker, which fell apart due to coronavirus, was made initially at 142.